-All the liquid formulations were applied by spraying high volume water diluted spray with the help of high volume of knapsack sprayer.
-To evaluate the effectiveness of different neonicotinoid insecticides, observation on the number of adult and nymphs of ear head bug will be recorded on 10 tagged hills of every plot as pre-treatment observation at 24 hours before spray while post-treatment observation at 3rd, 5th, 7th, and 10th days after first and second spraying and averaged to be express in per hill basis.
+All the liquid formulations were applied by spraying high-volume water-diluted spray with a knapsack sprayer.
+The pre-treatment observations on the number of adults and nymphs of earhead bugs, panicle, and hill damage were made on 10 tagged hills of every plot 24 hours before spray.
+The post-treatment observation was taken on these parameters on the 3rd, 5th, 7th, and 10th day after the first and second spraying and the mean population was expressed on a hill basis.
+At harvest, 15 panicles from each treatment were used for estimation of the total number of grains and the number of damaged grains.

-Further, panicle and hill damage by ear head bug will be recorded before spray (pre-treatment) and after spray (post-treatment 3rd, 5th, 7th, and 10th), and at the time of harvest, 15 panicles will be collected randomly from each treatment.
-A total number of grains and number of damaged grains will be counted.

-The grains per hectare will be recorded for every treatment and data will be subjected to appropriate statistical analysis for interpretation.
-The net profit will be worked out by deducting the cost of insecticide including labour charges from the value of additional income of yield obtained due to treatments after deducting income obtained from control.
-The cost-benefit ratio of each treatment will be worked out based on net income divided by the cost of treatment.
-Observation was recorded 24 hours before of the treatment’s application, and there after 3, 5, 7 and 10 days after application.
-The observations recorded were subjected to data transformation before going for statistical analysis and analysis of variance was done by single factor RBD analysis in computer with software programs of OPSTAT.
+The net profit was worked out by deducting the cost of treatment imposition from the value of additional income of yield.
+The cost-benefit ratio of each treatment was obtained as the net income divided by the cost of treatment.
+The observation was recorded 24 hours before the treatment’s application, and there after 3, 5, 7 and 10 days after application.
+The data were subjected to transformation before statistical analysis.
+Analysis of variance was done by single factor RBD analysis with the software OPSTAT.

 RESULTS & DISCUSSION

-The Bio-efficacy of newer insecticides against rice gundhi bug were evaluated.
-Out of six newer insecticides and untreated control are statistical analysis of all the observation (3,5,7 and 10 DAS) of first and second spray indicated that all the insecticidal treatment was found to be significantly effective in reducing the earhead bug population as compared to control.
-Dinotefuran 20 SG@200 gm/ha (2.40 and 1.43 earhead bug/hill) was found the most effective against earhead bug.
-Similar result of effectiveness of these insecticides against this pest were obtained earlier by Roshan and Raju (2017) who confirmed that a combination insecticide acetamiprid + fipronil (different combinations) was most effective against rice earhead bug.
-Zainab and Singh (2016) also found that a combination of chlorpyrifos 35% + fipronil 3.5% EC was most effective in reducing rice earhead bug population.
-However, in sole insecticides thiamethoxam and buprofezin was also found to be effective against rice earhead bug and these results corroborated with Girish and Balikai (2015) who reported that sole treatment of thiamethoxam 25 WG @ (0.3 g/l) was found to be superior treatment over rest of the treatments by recording the minimum earhead bug population.
+All the insecticidal treatments were significantly effective in reducing the earhead bug population as compared to the control.
+Dinotefuran 20 SG@200 gm/ha (2.40 and 1.43 earhead bug/hill) was the most effective treatment against L. acuta.
+Neonicotinoids have earlier been reported to be effective against the earhead bug.
+Roshan and Raju (2017) demonstrated that a combination insecticide acetamiprid + fipronil was most effective against L. acuta.
+Zainab and Singh (2016) also found that a combination of chlorpyrifos 35% + fipronil 3.5% EC was most effective in reducing the rice earhead bug population.
+However, in the category of single insecticide, thiamethoxam and buprofezin were also found to be effective against rice earhead bug and these results corroborated with Girish and Balikai (2015) who reported the highest efficacy of thiamethoxam 25 WG @ (0.3 g/l) among all the treatments.

-Efficacy of newer insecticides on hill damage by ear head bug
+Efficacy of newer insecticides on hill damage by earhead bug